If Walls Could Talk

 The prompt?
 Write a fiction story from the perspective of a wall that can talk.

 Naturally as a thriller author, I wanted my main character to come from a place that has seen a lot of dark activity.
 At some point, political assassination came to mind.
 Which led to me to the U.S.’s first and most significant: Abraham Lincoln’s.

+When researching the widely-infamous Ford’s Theatre I discovered a lengthy history.
+A building where: over twenty people have died, several war-torn corpses have been stored, and a president was assassinated.
 The building has been gutted plenty of times leaving only an original ceiling panel (the ceiling is the wall in which my contest piece’s POV is told) and a few window panes behind.

 They say history is limited by its storyteller.
 And that may be true.
 My worldview only extends to the far side of 10th street.
 Here I was born, built, burnt, and ruined into the Ford you know me as today.
 By the curated fate of man, I am forced to exist indefinitely.

 Death is an unnameable lust for one as old as I. One hundred and eighty-nine, a duration unfathomable to the human mind.
 Fifty years is the average lifespan of my kind.
 A respectable number to represent a life well served.
 Natural beginnings become of proper endings.
 I suppose I'll have neither.

 "With this wood I will build a church, and the gates of hell shall not prevail against you," The man vowed as the hatchet ripped painfully into my arms.